With Easter just around the corner your children will be bombarded with sugar laden chocolate and sweets on all fronts!

 Whilst it’s important to be aware of what you’re eating, it’s also important to make sure that it doesn’t take over your thoughts and stop you enjoying the occasional treat.
 If you’re a parent, this goes for both you and your child – being super strict and preaching about the dangers of sugar is likely to make it harder for your children to have a balanced relationship with their diet too.
-On the other hand, it’s important for all of us not to consume too much sugar, in order to avoid health issues like high cholesterol
+On the other hand, it’s important for all of us not to consume too much sugar, in order to avoid health issues like high cholesterol and diabetes.

 Outright banning an item from the house is unlikely to work, unless you feel super strongly about it.
 Particularly for older children and teens, it’s actually more likely to make them crave the thing they can’t have – and then keep it from you.
 Instead, try and make it clear that sugary drinks, sweets and snacks are an occasional thing, rather than something your child should automatically be reaching for every day.

 Mimic this in your own behaviour as well.
 It will be hard for your child to understand why they can’t have something if you’re having a can of fizzy drink every evening with dinner.
 Equally, it’s beneficial for them to see you enjoying a treat on occasion and not being critical of yourself as you eat it.

 Often, we reach for something pre-packaged and potentially high in added sugars as we need a quick snack, and don’t have time nor the inclination to prepare something from scratch.
 Many of us also tend to reach for sugar when we’re feeling low or tired, as a bar of chocolate or a bag of cookies can be comforting.